 Just like anything in life, it is your job to guide your children.
 On all levels.
 Including their use of technology in general and email specifically.

-How you choose to use technology, which includes email and texting, reflects on what you think is important.
-Do you just say or do what you want at the moment or do you stop, think and then do based on consideration for those you are communicating with?
+How you choose to use technology, which includes email and texting, reflects on your priorities.
+For example, do you say or do what you want at the moment or do you stop, think and then do based on consideration for those you are communicating with?

 Your children are watching.

 Never thought about this before?
-Time to start coaching your children on email, texting and technology best practices so they have a positive experience and increased opportunity for success in school and their future careers.
-Get to it!
+Time to start coaching your children on email, texting, and technology best practices, so they have a positive experience and increased opportunity for success in school and their future careers.